-Somi Arian is a tech philosopher, multi-award-winning filmmaker, author, entrepreneur, and a LinkedIn-Top-Voice in the UK.
+Somi Arian is a tech philosopher, award-winning filmmaker, author, entrepreneur, and a LinkedIn-Top-Voice in the UK.
 With a background in philosophy of science and technology, Somi describes her role in society as a ‘Transition Architect’.
 As humans merge with technology, and society enters a new phase of human evolution, Somi works on frameworks to address the challenges ahead.

 Somi’s documentary, “The Millennial Disruption”, has won three international awards.
-Her book, “Career Fear (and how to beat it), addresses the future of work and the skills we all need to gain to survive and thrive in the age of Artificial Intelligence.
+Her book, “Career Fear (and how to beat it)”, addresses the future of work and the skills we all need to gain to survive and thrive in the age of Artificial Intelligence.

 As a speaker, Somi gives talks and workshops internationally on the impact of technology on society, the business landscape, the future of work, developing thought leadership, and digital transformation both in marketing and in HR.